DrPariah/Monster-Hunter/MH/README.md

 * **Kushala Daora**
 * **Chameleos**
 * **Lunastra**
-* Teostra
+* **Teostra**
-* Lao-shan Lung
+* **Lao-shan Lung**
-* Fatalis
+* **Fatalis**

-**Monster subspecies and monsters that has no craftable armors are not included in the mod.** Monster's unique abilities are not available in-game, like _Lunastra_'s fiery aura and _Kushala Daora_'s wind due to the limited json codes.
-Also, most of their special attacks are not doable in json, so we'll go with plain ones :D
+**Monsters in bold letters are implemented**.
+Monster subspecies and monsters that has no craftable armors are not included in the mod, except herbivores.
+Monster's unique abilities are not available in-game, like _Lunastra_'s fiery aura and _Kushala Daora_'s wind due to the limited json codes.
+Also, most of their special attacks are not doable in json, so we'll go with the plain ones :D

+## Monster Ecology
+Most large(boss) monsters barely spawns in the wilderness, since they are overpowered with extremely high health and are very lethal when it gets in personal range.

+Small monsters are scarce and timid in sight of players, and act much like real world animals - some runs away, some fights back and some even hunts down other animals.

+Their spawnrates are affected by time, weather and seasonal changes.

 ***